How Do You Prepare HVAC Equipment for a Storm

 - Make Sure Everything is Anchored

-Confirm your outdoor equipment is installed on a concrete pad and safely secured to avoid the equipment from being tossed in the air or washing away in a storm.
+Confirm your outdoor equipment is installed on a concrete pad and safely secured to avoid the equipment from being thrown in the air or washing away during a storm.
 If your community is prone to hurricanes, use hurricane straps to project your equipment from high winds.

 - Cover Your Equipment (If Possible)

-The well-being of you and your family should come first, but if time permits, turn off your heating and cooling system and cover the outdoor unit with a tarp.
-Make sure you remove the tarp and any debris before you turn your equipment back on after a storm.
+The well-being of you and your family should come first, but if time allows, turn off your HVAC system and cover the outdoor unit with a tarp.
+Make sure you remove the tarp and any debris before you turn your system back on following a storm.

-When the storm has passed, be sure the system is safe before turning it back on.
-First, confirm there are no signs of damage and clean any debris from around the equipment.
+When the storm has passed, make sure the system is safe before turning it back on.
+First, verify there are no signs of damage and clean any debris from around the equipment.
 Call D.A.
-Bennett Service Experts Heating & Air Conditioning for a system inspection if there is any damage or flooding to the equipment.
-Once you’ve had an inspection by a professional, turn the HVAC system back on right away to help dry the home and avoid mold from getting into the equipment or ductwork.
+Bennett Service Experts for a system inspection if there is any damage or flooding to the system.
+Once you’ve had an inspection by a professional, turn the HVAC system back on immediately to help dry the home and avoid mold from getting into the system or ductwork.

 If your air conditioner has suffered any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call D.A.
-Bennett Service Experts Heating & Air Conditioning and learn about our Ultimate Protection Plan to help keep your HVAC system in working order all year long.
+Bennett and learn about our membership plans to help keep your HVAC system in working order all year long.